MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 image.png
  Reproduce the issue and expect a .dmp file to be created in the dumpFolder.
  Open a ticket for Microsoft support attaching the dump files and the steps to reproduce.
- Access Application event viewer logs and filter crash events (Filter current logs: Event ID = 1000) image.png
+ Access Application Event Viewer logs and filter crash events (Filter current logs: Event ID = 1000) image.png
  Save filtered log as file (add it to the logs attached to the ticket) image.png

-QUIC not supported for Internet Access
+### QUIC not supported for Internet Access
-Since QUIC isn't yet supported for Internet Access, traffic to ports 80 UDP and 443 UDP can't be tunneled (note: It's supported in Private Access and Microsoft 365 workloads).
+Since QUIC isn't yet supported for Internet Access, traffic to ports 80 UDP and 443 UDP can't be tunneled
+> [!TIP]
+> QUIC is currently supported in Private Access and Microsoft 365 workloads.

 Administrators can disable QUIC protocol triggering clients to fall back to HTTPS over TCP which is fully supported in Internet Access.

-QUIC disabled in Microsoft Edge
+#### QUIC disabled in Microsoft Edge
 To disable QUIC in Microsoft Edge:
 Open Microsoft Edge
 Access to: edge://flags/#enable-quic
 Choose Disable

-QUIC disabled in Chrome
+#### QUIC disabled in Chrome
 To disable QUIC in Google Chrome:
 Open Google Chrome
 Access to: chrome://flags/#enable-quic
 Choose Disable

-QUIC disabled in Mozilla Firefox
+#### QUIC disabled in Mozilla Firefox
 To disable QUIC in Mozilla Firefox:
 Open Firefox
 Access to: about:config
 Turn off network.http.http3.enable